beatrizgdc/beatrizgdc/README.md

 - 👋 Hi, I’m @beatrizgdc
-- 👀 I’m interested in ...
+- 👀 I’m interested in do an internship
-- 🌱 I’m currently learning ...HTML, CSS, JavaScript
+- 🌱 I’m currently learning ...HTML, CSS, JavaScript, php, JAVA, MySQL
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...+55 19 99400-0258

 <!---